tombatossals/angular-leaflet-directive/doc/layers-attribute.md

 'layers' Attribute Documentation
 ==================================

-This sub-directive needs the **leaflet** main directive, so it is normaly used as an attribute of the *leaflet* tag, like this:
+This sub-directive needs the **leaflet** main directive, so it is normally used as an attribute of the *leaflet* tag, like this:

 ```
 <leaflet layers="layers"></leaflet>